describo/crate-builder-component/README.md

 -   `readonly`: true | false: `(default: false)` : if set to true all of the controls to edit that the data are turned off.
 The crate is set into a mode where it is readonly.
--   `webComponent`: true | false: `(default: false)` : Setting this to true alters the behaviour of some components when the crate builder is used as a web component.
+-   `webComponent`: true | false: `(default: false)` : Setting this to true alters the behaviour of some components when the crate builder is used as a web component. `tabLocation`: left | top |
+    right | bottom: `(default: left)` : Specify where the tabs are shown when profiles define grouping.
+-   `showControls`: true | false: `(default: true)` : Show or hide the controls bar.
+Useful if you want to provision those controls in your own application.
 -   `language`: en | hu `(default: en)` : Sets the component's localization to the given language.
     Currently English (en) and Hungarian (hu) are supported.